Yearsley: History

 Yearsley is the site of a number of barrows and other early earthworks.
 Yearsley was also the site of the pottery of William Wedgewood, a relation of the famous Staffordshire Wedgwood family of potters.
 The village was part of the Newburgh Priory estate of the Wombwell family until 1944.

 Yearsley was part of the parish of Coxwold until it became an ecclesiastical parish in 1855 (although this was not sustained) and a civil parish in 1866.

 The Pond Head reservoir between Yearsley and Oulston is fed from the nearby source of the River Foss.

-The local church is dedicated to St Hilda.
+The local church was built in 1839 as a chapel of ease to the Church of St Michael in Coxwold.
+It is a Grade II listed building.